Skip to content

 Observability

-Fragment and Import System
+Fragment and import system

-Rollout Sequencing
+Rollout sequencing

-Cost Model
+Cost model

-Not a replacement for standard GitHub Actions YAML workflows (GitHub Blog):
+Agentic workflows do not replace standard GitHub Actions YAML workflows (GitHub Blog):

-• Deterministic CI/CD — build, test, deploy pipelines belong in standard Actions; agentic workflows are for subjective reasoning tasks
+• Deterministic CI/CD — build, test, and deploy pipelines belong in standard Actions; agentic workflows are for subjective reasoning tasks

 Key Takeaways